-Pre-license costs are recognized in the statement of income as incurred.
+Pre-license costs are recognized in profit or loss as incurred.

-Exploration and evaluation costs, including the costs of acquiring licenses and directly attributable general and administrative costs, initially are capitalized as either tangible or intangible exploration and evaluation assets according to the nature of the assets acquired.
+Exploration and evaluation costs, including the costs of acquiring licenses and directly attributable general and administrative costs, initially are capitalized as exploration and evaluation assets.
 The costs are accumulated in cost centers by well, field or exploration area pending determination of technical feasibility and commercial viability.

-The technical feasibility and commercial viability of extracting a mineral resource is considered to be determinable when proved and/or probable reserves are determined to exist.
+The technical feasibility and commercial viability of extracting a mineral resource is generally considered to be determinable when proved and/or probable reserves are determined to exist.
 A review of each exploration license or field is carried out, at least annually, to ascertain whether proved and/or probable reserves have been discovered.
-Upon determination of proved and/or probable reserves, intangible exploration and evaluation assets attributable to those reserves are first tested for impairment and then reclassified from exploration and evaluation assets to petroleum and natural gas properties.
+Upon determination of technical feasibility and commercial viability, exploration and evaluation assets attributable to those reserves are first tested for impairment and then reclassified from exploration and evaluation assets to petroleum and natural gas properties.